diegoalexandre/GeckoGold/README.md

-# Generating the README file content for GeckoGold Token

-readme_content = """
 # GeckoGold Token

 GeckoGold ($GECKO) is an ERC-20 token developed to provide exclusive features, community rewards, and support integration in games and platforms.